Homotopical algebra for Lie algebroids: Filtrations on cell attachments

 where $(L_\infty)_\mf{g}$ is the enveloping operad of the $L_\infty$-algebra $\mf{g}$.
-The bimodule structure is induced by the canonical bimodule structure on $A$. \item If $\mf{g}$ is a weakly filtered $L_\infty$-algebroid and $V$ is a weakly filtered dg-$A$-module, then there is an isomorphism of symmetric $A$-bimodules
+The bimodule structure is induced by the canonical bimodule structure on $A$. \item If $\mf{g}$ is a weakly filtered $L_\infty$-algebroid and $V$ is a weakly filtered dg-$A$-module, then there is an isomorphism of $A$-bimodules with a $\Sigma_p$-action

-\item The functor $\Env_{(-)}$ commutes with taking the colimit and associated graded of a weakly filtered $L_\infty$-algebroid.
+\item The functor $\Env$ commutes with taking the colimit and associated graded of a weakly filtered $L_\infty$-algebroid.
 In other words, there is a commuting diagram